-Evertherm's sewage heat exchanger differs from other solutions.
-The heat exchanger is built to withstand chemically challenging environments, with heat exchanger panels in a durable polymeric special material that repels contaminants such as faeces and grease normally found in the waste water.
-In addition, the plant itself where energy extraction takes place is self-cleaning with an automatic stirring function.
-This technology has been used by Evertherm in wastewater treatment plants since 2014 – without any operational disruptions.
-Together with a fully automated control system, an unparalleled recycling of energy is made possible.
+The Evertherm wastewater heat exchanger is different from other solutions.
+The heat exchanger is built to withstand chemically challenging environments, with heat exchanger panels made of a tough, special polymeric material that repels contaminants such as fecal matter and grease normally found in wastewater.
+The energy recovery plant itself is also self-cleaning with an automatic stirring function.
+This technology has been used by Evertherm in wastewater treatment plants since 2014 - without any disruptions.
+Together with a fully automated control system, it enables unprecedented energy recovery.

 All energy systems for real estate now have some kind of digital control function.
 These solutions can be more or less smart in their design.
 The Evertherm system includes a fully proprietary control and monitoring module that ensures functionality, optimizes energy recovery for best delivery and alarms in case of operational deviations.

 Conventional sewage heat exchanger systems (pipe-in-pipes) are connected to or on the sewer pipes and have a recycling potential of up to 25% of the energy in the waste water.
 The Evertherm system works completely differently.